gatsbyjs/gatsby/docs/tutorial/gatsby-image-tutorial/gatsby-image-tutorial.md

 In this case the query starts with `allSpeakingYaml` to direct `graphql` to look for this data in the `speaking.yaml` file in your `src/data` folder referenced in `gatsby-config.js`.
 If you want to query a file named `blog.yaml`, for example, you'd start the query with `allBlogYaml`.

-### Troubleshooting queries

-A common error you might run into is `Unknown field allSpeakingYaml on type Query`, where `allSpeakingYaml` is replaced with something specific to your code.
-What the error boils down to is that `graphql` is unable to find a matching result.
-This can mean it couldn't find a file that matched the first line, meaning that no `speaking.yaml` file exists.
-This "Unknown field" error can also be triggered by finding the file but not the associated content structure the query asks for.
-Yet another way to find this error is by leaving out the `gatsby-source-filesystem` plugin; without it, the folder that holds the data is not visible to `graphql` and it will throw the same error.

 ## Rendering images sourced from YAML

 In order to reference your images in YAML make sure that the relative paths are accurate.
 The path to each image should be relative to the location of the `.yaml` file pointing to it.
 And all of these files need to be in a directory visible to the `gatsby-source-filesystem` plugin configured in `gatsby-config.js`.